Dgarza0413/react-pokedex/README.md

 we can use react to call our apollo queries as well as mutations.
 Must think about changes in state using usestate vs cache in apollo

 ## react router
+we are only placing the socketio in the battle page that is regulated by useeffect